deadpixi/libtmt/README.rst

-In all my testing, I only found one program that didn't work correctly by default with libtmt: recent versions of Debian's `apt`_ assume a terminal with definable scrolling regions to draw a facing progress bar during package installation.
+In all my testing, I only found one program that didn't work correctly by default with libtmt: recent versions of Debian's `apt`_ assume a terminal with definable scrolling regions to draw a fancy progress bar during package installation.
 Using apt in its default configuration in libtmt will result in a corrupted display (that can be fixed by clearing the screen).